 First Analog Frogman, with Radio Time Sync, Tide Graph, Bluetooth

-The G-Shock GWFA-1000 is the first Frogman with an analog display.
-It also adopts a lightweight carbon monocoque case instead of stainless steel for the first time.
+The G-Shock GWF-A1000 is the first Frogman model with an analog display.
+It is also housed in a lightweight carbon monocoque case instead of the previous stainless steel or titanium screw-back models.
 With a non-rotating stainless steel bezel, this diving watch has a unique and innovative way of measuring the elapsed dive time by combining the hour and minute hands into a single hand for easy-to-read measurements.
 When measuring surface interval time, both hands are used to measure hours and minutes, and the second hand runs in reverse.
 The new Frogman also has Multi-Band 6 automatic radio time-syncing, a tide graph, and Bluetooth smartphone link.
-The GWFA1000 has the superior shock resistance you would expect from a G-Shock, and it is recommended for those who want a large and rugged watch.
+As the Frogman line is the only G-Shock line with ISO Diver’s 200M water resistance (versus the standard 200-meter water resistance of other G-Shock watches), the GWF-A1000 is considered to be one of the highest quality G-Shock watches and the best for diving.
+The GWFA1000 has the superior shock resistance you would expect from a G-Shock, and it is recommended for those who want a large and very durable watch.

 Seiko Prospex SNE435

 The Seiko Prospex SNE435 has the same case and specs as the SNE441, but with a blue design and a stainless steel band.
 This watch is a special edition made in partnership with PADI (Professional Association of Diving Instructors), and it has a PADI logo on the dial.

 Traditional Dive Watch with Eco-Drive Solar Power